thuantran/dnscrypt-asuswrt-installer/README.md

-So to solve all the problems with installing dnscrypt with entware (or similar) then setting up various scripts to handle dnscrypt-proxy starting up including the ntp issue, I made my own installer for dnscrypt-proxy.
+To resolve all problems associated with installing Dnscrypt-Proxy with Entware (or similar) along with setting up various scripts to handle dnscrypt-proxy starting up including the ntp issue, this installer of dnscrypt-proxy resolves all these concerns...
+The only requirement is an Asus Router flashed with custom Asuswrt-Merlin Firmware.

 # Requirements:
-- ARM based ASUS routers
+- ARM based ASUS routers that use Asuswrt-Merlin Firmware
-- asuswrt-merlin firmwares or compatible
-- jffs support and script enabled
+- JFFS support and enabled

 # Incompatibilities:
 - No known issue